Certificate IV in Kitchen Management

 Understanding Ingredients and Seasonings

-You will learn how to select, store, and prepare a wide range of fresh ingredients including meat, seafood, poultry, vegetables, grains, and dairy products.
-The course will teach you how flavours work together, how to balance seasoning, and how to enhance dishes using herbs, spices, marinades, and flavour combinations commonly used in commercial kitchens.
+Learn to select, store, and prepare ingredients such as meat, seafood, poultry, vegetables, grains, and dairy.
+You will also develop skills in balancing flavours using herbs, spices, marinades, and classic seasoning techniques used in commercial kitchens.

-You will learn essential food safety standards required in professional kitchens, including safe food handling, temperature control, cross-contamination prevention, cleaning procedures, and workplace hygiene practices.
-These skills ensure compliance with Australian food safety regulations and help protect customer health.
+Gain knowledge of professional food safety standards including safe handling, temperature control, cross-contamination prevention, and workplace hygiene aligned with Australian regulations.

-These hands-on practical skills are designed to prepare you to confidently work in commercial kitchens and progress into leadership roles within the hospitality industry.
+These practical skills prepare you to work confidently in commercial kitchens and progress within the hospitality industry.

 This exciting and hands-on qualification is designed to help you build professional commercial cookery knowledge and advanced culinary skills.
 It will support you in progressing from entry-level kitchen roles to becoming a confident and capable industry professional.